Augmented Reality Advertising: Is Your Business Ready?

 Challenges of Augmented Reality in Marketing

-At this point though, it’s still prudent to consider if now is the right time for your business to start using augmented reality in advertising campaigns.
-You may decide that it is a little too early and therefore, presents too much risk for comfort.
+Of course, mobile device graphics capabilities and other onboard components are continually improving.
+At this point though, it’s still prudent to consider if now is the right time for your business to start using augmented reality app advertising.
+You may decide that it is a little too early and therefore presents too much risk.

-Your Customers are AR Ready - Are You?
+Your Customers are AR-ready, But Are You?

 From information to animation, augmented reality art adds fresh layers of creativity to artwork old and new.
 Could it be the end of art as we know it?

 This article highlights the benefits of augmented reality in education and explores how AR may improve learning outcomes for students of all ages.